jjerphan/joblib_dask_deadlock/README.md

 git clone git@github.com:jjerphan/mbr_lock.git
 cd mbr_lock
 ```

+Eventually checkout to the different commit listed above.

 A simple helm chart has been developed to reproduce the setup and the errors easily.